-Past womb cancer research
+Past research into womb cancer

 Help us beat cancer sooner

 Our life-saving work relies on the money you give us.

 Donate now and together we can save more lives by beating cancer sooner.

 Our scientists have made vital contributions to finding new and better ways to prevent, diagnose and treat womb cancer.
 Below are a few of our most important discoveries.

 2005 – Through the Million Women Study, we show how HRT affects a woman’s risk of developing womb cancer.
 Because of this research, women all over the world can make informed decisions about whether to take HRT and for how long.